department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/usability-testing-may2021/discussion-guide.md

 ## Third Task: Map Utilization - 5 minutes

-- You found some good opportunities in San Antonio, but you know that there might be additional options in Austin, Texas.
-Could you talk me through how you would use the Comparison Tool to see all the training opportunities offered in both San Antonio and Austin?
+- You've looked at training opportunities in **Austin** and **San Antonio** separately, but want to see all of those results at the same time.
+Could you talk me through how you would use the Comparison Tool to see all the training opportunities offered in both **San Antonio** and **Austin**?

 _Prompt_ Let's say when you performed this search, there were a lot of results.
 What factors would be important to you in narrowing down your search to find the right place for you?
 - Would you be able to narrow down your results here on the tool?